cloud-bulldozer/benchmark-operator/docs/installation.md

 This allows you to have the CI run on your own private image built with your PR.
 This assumes that your benchmark's CI script in tests/ utilizes the common code in tests/common.sh to launch ripsaw.

 You can modify your ripsaw image to use a test version of your benchmark image as well.
-For examples, see roles/\*/templates/workload.yml.j2  and look for the **image:** tag.
+For examples, see workload.yml.j2 files in the roles/ tree and look for the image: tag.